smsgoldberg/connect4avocados/tic-tac-toe/README.md

 -The first player should get to choose their color
 -It might be fun to add a whole neon color palette down the road for players to choose from -a quit button would be nice

+## How It Works
+Game is initialized
+Player clicks a square